Fractional Josephson effect versus fractional charge in superconducting-normal metal hybrid circuits: Fractional charge versus fractional Josephson effect

-That is, for a hypothetical experimenter measuring the true zero-frequency FCS, the information of the higher modes would be lost, and so would be the information of the braid group of the spectrum.
-However, this is not entirely true.
-Suppose that we were able to measure a sufficiently large number of cumulants $C_k$ to reconstruct $c(\chi)$ for finite values of $\chi$.
+That is, for a hypothetical experimenter measuring the true zero-frequency FCS, the information of the higher modes would be lost.
+However, something nontrivial remains.
+Suppose that we were able to measure a sufficiently large number of cumulants $C_k$ to reconstruct $c(\chi)$, and thus $m(\chi)$, for finite values of $\chi$.
 This would essentially correspond to analyzing the eigenvalue $\lambda(\chi)$ first close to $\chi\approx 0$ and then analytically continuing to finite $\chi$.
 If the cumulants $C_k$ are measured up to a sufficiently high (ideally infinitely high) order $k$, the cumulants could thus be used to reconstruct the periodicity of $\lambda_0$ in $\chi$ and thus determine unit of the charge being transported.
+Curiously, when the zero mode $\lambda_0$ partakes in a braid phase transision, the analytic continuation would clearly provide a $4\pi$-periodic moment generating function, indicating transport in units of $e$, in spite of the system physically transporting charges into the superconducting reservoirs in units of $2e$.

-However, the interpretation of the broken periodicity as a fractional charge works also for finite measurement times $\tau$, when the transport statistics still depend on $\tau$, and the decaying modes $\lambda_{n\neq 0}$ are still detectable.
+The interpretation of the broken periodicity as a fractional charge works also for finite measurement times $\tau$, when the transport statistics still depend on $\tau$, and the decaying modes $\lambda_{n\neq 0}$ are still detectable.
 Here, Ref.~\cite{Riwar_2019b} argues, that the spectrum consisting of complex bands with broken periodicity in $\chi$ can be exactly mapped to a fictitious open quantum system which transports charges in units given by the periodicity in $\chi$.
 In the topological phase shown in Fig.~\ref{fig:braids_chi}d, both $\lambda_0$ and $\lambda_p$ as well as $\lambda_+$ and $\lambda_-$ merge into two complex bands, each with periodicity $4\pi$.
 Thus, this corresponds to two fictitious bands transporting charge $e$ instead of $2e$.